-This video explains the difference between Kruger and the private reserves.
+What is the difference between the Kruger National Park and the adjacent private game reserves?

 Let's start with the similarities first.
 The Kruger National Park and the adjacent private game reserves share the same bush and wildlife.
 There are no fences between Kruger and the major adjoining game reserves such as the Sabi Sands, Timbavati, Klaserie, Balule and Manyeleti.
 The animals are free to roam wherever they want within this huge conservation area of over two million hectares.
 So the wildlife is exactly the same, but there are slight differences in game viewing and in the safari experience.